What are your policies and procedures?

 How long is my certification valid?

-Lifesaving Society and Red Cross certifications are valid for 3 years from the date of issue although many people who require certification will be required to recertify before the official expiration date for insurance, school or work requirements.
-CPR recertification is recommended annually by the Heart and Stroke Foundation and therefore all of our HSFC certifications are valid for 1 year.
-Students attending recertification courses will be asked to show valid proof of certification from an authorized provider.
+Lifesaving Society and Red Cross first aid certifications are valid for 3 years from the date of issue although many people who require certification will be required to renew before the official expiration date for insurance, school or work requirements.
+CPR renewal is recommended annually by the Heart and Stroke Foundation and therefore all of our HSFC certifications are valid for 1 year.
+Students attending renewal courses will be asked to show valid proof of certification from an authorized provider.

 My certification expired – do I have to take the full course over again?

-It is a requirement to show a valid certification in order to take a recertification course.
-Please contact us if you are unsure if you meet the requirement for a recertification course.
-One day Emergency First Aid and OFA level 1 and WSFA courses are re-certified by repeating the full course.
+It is a requirement to show a valid certification in order to take a renewal course.
+Please contact us if you are unsure if you meet the requirement for a renewal course.
+EFA Childcare with CPR/AED has no renewal course – you must complete the full day course again.

-I can’t find my old card, can I still re-certify or do I have to take the full course over again?
+I can’t find my old card, can I still renew or do I have to take the full course over again?

-Yes, you can still re-certify!
-If you did not last certification elsewhere, please see directions posted under ‘I lost my card, how can I get a new one?’
+Yes, you can still renew!
+If you did your last certification elsewhere, please see directions posted under ‘I lost my card, how can I get a new one?’